Boundedness of Journ\'{e} operators with matrix weights: Dyadic strong Christ--Goldberg maximal function

 for all $R\in\bfD$.
 It follows by H\ddoto lder's inequality that

 for all $x\in R$ and for all $R\in\bfD$, where $a:=\frac{p(1+\e)}{1+p\e}\in(1,p)$ and

 Thus

-Notice that by \eqref{lower bound matrix A_p characteristic} we have $\e\leq c(p,d)$, for some finite positive constant $c(p,d)$ depending only on $p,d$.
-Recall also that by iterating the classical (unweighted) bounds for the dyadic Hardy--Littlewood maximal function (see e.g. \cite[Theorem 2.1.6]{grafakos classical} and \cite[Exercise 2.1.12]{grafakos classical}) we get that the usual dyadic strong maximal function
+Notice that~\eqref{lower bound matrix A_p characteristic} implies $\e\leq c(m,n,p,d)$ for some finite positive constant $c(m,n,p,d)$ depending only on $n,m,p,d$, but independent of the weight and its $A_p$ characteristic.
+By iterating the classical bounds for the dyadic Hardy--Littlewood maximal function, we get that